-Tortious interference is the fancy lawyer way of saying “negatively interfering with a contract”.
+Tortious interference is attorney talk for “negatively interfering with a contract.”
 The person or party that commits a tortious act is a tortfeasor.

 In the most basic terms, it occurs when a party interferes with a contract.
 The disturbed contract can be one in which the defendant is a named party.
 Or, it can a contract between two other entities, of which the accused party was aware.